-Although applications are not being accepted for the graduate program in political science, the following courses are available for graduate credit.
+Although there is not a graduate program in political science, the following courses are available for graduate credit.

 Capstone course for political science majors designed to pull together many of the themes and concepts covered in introductory and upper-division courses.
 The main component is writing a senior thesis in which students conduct in-depth research about a topic of their interest.
 The topic should be related to one of the main areas of political science: American politics, international relations or comparative politics.
 In exceptional cases, students may write a paper related to political theory.
 Course professor provides guidelines and a schedule of activities, supervises and grades the overall research process; however each student works closely with a faculty member in order to develop his or her research projects.
 For undergraduate students only.

 POLS 710.
-Public Sector Organizational Theory and Behavior 3 credit hours
+Public Sector Organizational Theory and Behavior (3).

 Cross-listed as PADM 710.
-Review of the scope of the field of public administration including a survey of key concepts and schools of thought underlying the field and identification of issues shaping the future development of the field.
+Reviews the scope of the field of public administration including a survey of key concepts and schools of thought underlying the field.
+Identifies issues shaping the future development of the field.

 Cross-listed as PADM 725.
 Surveys the major areas of management of human resources in the public sector.
 Includes hiring, training, evaluation and pay promotion policies.
 Emphasizes the laws governing public personnel management and the unique merit, equal employment opportunity, productivity, unionization and collective bargaining problems found in the public sector.

 Prerequisite: instructor's consent.